jeremykvlim/kattis/README.md

 ---

-Problems are grouped by [NUS course](https://nus.kattis.com/courses) categorizations and a separate open category for non-NUS course problems:
+Problems are grouped by [NUS course](https://nus.kattis.com/courses) categorizations and a separate open category for non-NUS course problems.
+Some courses share several problems, you might be able to find them under any one of the categories.
+I generally use `C++` unless the NUS course requires otherwise (language requirements found below).
+I switch to `Python` if I require big integer operations or if the solution is much shorter and simpler implementation-wise.

 * nus: